SciFiDryer/ModbusMechanic/README.md

 If you don't have Java installed, head to [adoptopenjdk.net](https://adoptopenjdk.net/) to download and install the Java runtime.
 Then, download & extract the [latest release](#latest-release) and double click ModbusMechanic.jar.

+## Register scanner

+The register scanner tool allows input and holding register ranges to be scanned for values.
+Nonexistant registers are excluded frm the results and there is an option to hide zero values.
+This tool may be able to help identify register ranges when they are not known.
+Note that full range scans can take some time as there are 65536 possible registers to scan in each of the holding register and input register groups.

 ## RTU scanner

 The RTU scanner tool allows scanning of the entire RTU network for active nodes.
 This is useful if there is a slave device on the network for which the address is not known.
 For best results, the scanner should be the only master on the network.